How to Measure Call Abandon Rate

 For more ways to lower your abandon rate, read our article: 18 Simple Ideas to Reduce Your Abandon Rate

-Find out how to calculate more useful contact centre WFM metrics by reading our articles:
+Find out how to calculate more useful contact centre WFM metrics by reading these articles next:

 Author: Jonty Pearce